scrtlabs/random-ibc-example/README.md

 # check the initial balance of a
 secretcli q bank balances $(secretcli keys list | jq -r '.[] | select(.name=="a") | .address') | jq

-# transfer to the destination network
+# transfer to the destination network (Wait long enough for the channel to be created in the hermes-relayer container)
 secretcli tx ibc-transfer transfer transfer channel-0 secret1fc3fzy78ttp0lwuujw7e52rhspxn8uj52zfyne 2uscrt --from a

 # check a's balance after transfer